reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

     }
 }
 ````
-With this exception handling, exception caused due to bad credentials will now be handled with `401 Unauthorized error`
+With this exception handling, exception caused due to bad credentials will now be handled with `401 Unauthorized` error:
 {{% image alt="settings" src="images/posts/spring-security-and-jwt/badCreds.png" %}}

 ## Swagger documentation